Are Wheel Spacers Safe?

 Are spacers safe?
-Will they cause my wheels to fall off?
-Will they cause vibrations?
+Will they make my wheels fall off?
+Do they cause vibrations?

 The Purpose of a Wheel Spacer